easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_LAUNCH_SUCCESS.md

 ### Step 1: Build Your iOS & Android App

-In the Q-IDE interface, tell the Q Assistant:
+In the Top Dog interface, tell the Q Assistant:

 > **"I want to make an app for both android and apple products"**

-### Step 2: Q-IDE Will:
+### Step 2: Top Dog Will:

 1. **Q Assistant** → Plans the architecture
    - Cross-platform technology recommendation